 I am a Fellow of the Gemmological Association and also hold the post Fellowship Gem Diamond diploma along with the National Association of Goldsmiths Retail Jewellers Diploma.

-My career spans some forty years in the jewellery business.
+My career spans almost fifty years in the jewellery business.
 The first thirteen being in retail and a combined total of thirty years working as a jewellery and silver specialist with the auction houses Phillips, Bonhams and Dreweatts.
-I maintain my auction house links today with consultancy work for four auctioneers.
-Also I have had sojourns as a dealer at times during my career, such as now.
-I have been trading since June 2013, with many happy and repeat clients.
+I maintain my auction house links today with consultancy work for selected auctioneers.
+I have had sojourns as a dealer at times during my career, such as now.
+I have been trading since June 2013, opening the shop on May 6th 2017, with many happy and repeat clients.

 In my previous auction work my milestones include initiating sales dedicated to Art Nouveau and Arts and Crafts Jewellery.
 These were held at the Bonhams, Knowle salerooms where a reputation was established as the place to sell jewels of that ilk.
 Through that I went on to curate two exhibitions.
 The first in 2006.
 ‘The Silent World of an Arts and Crafts Jeweller’ focusing for the first time ever on the work of the deaf jeweller silversmith George Edward Hunt (1892-1960).
 This was swiftly followed the next year with an exhibition dedicated to the Bath based Arts and Crafts worker Helen Holmes (1876-1972) ‘Helen Holmes-An Arts and Crafts Artisan’.
 Helen not only produced jewellery and silver, but copper work, miniatures, paintings and leather work.
 She was also landlady to the poet John Betjeman who stayed with her during the Second World War, whilst working in Bath.
 The friendship was to last until she died.